Written by

 Most installment loans use amortization.
 That means each scheduled payment includes both interest and principal, but the mix changes over time.

 At the start of the loan, the balance is still large, so more of the payment goes toward interest.
 Later, as the balance declines, more of each payment goes toward principal.
-The total monthly payment can stay the same while the internal composition changes substantially.
+The payment can stay flat while the economics underneath it change materially.

-This is why amortization tables are so useful.
-They reveal whether you are meaningfully reducing debt or spending most of your payment on interest in the early years.
+This is why an amortization schedule is so valuable.
+It shows whether you are meaningfully reducing debt or spending the early years mostly servicing interest.

 Extra payments usually work best when they reduce principal directly.
-Once the principal falls, the next month’s interest charge is calculated on a smaller balance, which creates a compounding benefit in reverse.
+Once the principal falls, the next month's interest charge is calculated on a smaller balance, which means future interest starts shrinking too.

-Even modest extra payments can have a surprisingly large effect on long loans.
-The earlier they are made, the more future interest they can prevent.
+Even modest overpayments can have a surprisingly large effect on long loans.
+The earlier those overpayments happen, the more future interest they can prevent.

 Start with the rate, but do not stop there.
-Compare fees, term length, and the all-in cost over the expected life of the loan.
+Compare fees, term length, prepayment rules, and the all-in cost over the expected life of the loan.

 A lower payment from a longer term is not automatically better.
-It may improve monthly cash flow while raising lifetime interest meaningfully.
+It may reduce immediate pressure while raising lifetime interest meaningfully.
+A slightly higher payment may be the stronger choice if it fits your budget and materially reduces total cost.

 Related calculators